St John Passion: Congregational use

 While writing the St John Passion, Bach intended to retain the congregational spirit of the worship service.
 The text for the body of the work is taken from the Gospel of John chapters 18 and 19.
 To augment these chapters, which he summarized in the music, Bach used an elaborate body of commentary consisting of hymns, which were often called chorales, and arias.
 He adhered to Martin Luther's translation of the Bible and made no noticeable modifications.
 Bach proved that the sacred opera as a musical genre did not have to become shallow in liturgical use by remaining loyal to the cantus firmus and the scriptural word.
 He did not want the Passion taken as a lesser sacred concert.
 The text for the opening prayer, "Herr, unser Herrscher, dessen Ruhm", as well as the arias, chorales and the penultimate chorus "Ruht wohl, ihr heiligen Gebeine", come from various other sources.
 Two recitative passages, the first dealing with Peter's weeping after his betrayal and the second portraying the temple veil's ripping during the crucifixion, do not appear in the Gospel of John, but the Gospel of Matthew.

 A modern example originating in Communist Hungary demonstrates the congregational character of St John Passion.
 In the early 1950s musicians were allowed to play church music only in the frame of liturgy.
 However, the St John Passion is an almost complete Lutheran liturgy, focused on the Evangelium.
 Hence, by inserting four missing features, the whole Passion could be performed as if it were part of the liturgy.

 There would have been no applause, either at the beginning or at the end.
 The Passion contains quite a few chorales that were in regular use in worship.
 The congregation and the audience, however, remained silent.

+More recently, the tradition of including the St John Passion in a full-scale Good Friday service was revived in Kokkola, Finland in 2023 (in Swedish) and 2025 (in Finnish).